 “You may, after you tell me where you sent the message.”

 “The Enno fortress,” she says, slitting her throat immediately after telling him, falling in a heap upon her dead comrade.

 “Ha!
 It would appear I must take a vacation to Enno...” he coldly states, beginning to cackle as he steps over the departed lovers.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SoundOfThoughtWrite a Review